Intern

 Aim of the course:

 The course aims at introducing the main public finance issues in the European Union.
 Students will learn how the revenues of the Union are generated and how they are spent.
-We will discuss the motivation and implications of the Brexit decision and various coordination problems with respect to public debt, taxation and environmental policy.
+We will discuss the various coordination problems with respect to environmental policy, international taxation and public debt.
 Economic policy is discussed with simple models, which highlight the central problems.

 Prerequisites: